GiuliaMantoan/GMantoan/content/publication/paper-2/index.md

 the forecast accuracy horizon by horizon, not considering any time-dependency among them.
+This paper describes fancharts as density path forecasts, discusses the impact of time-dependence in evaluation and proposes calibration tests to assess whether or not Central Banks publishes reliable forecasts."

-This paper describes fancharts as density path forecasts, discusses the impact of time-dependence in evaluation and proposes calibration tests to assess whether or not Central Banks publishes reliable forecasts.
+summary: "Practitioners indeed evaluate the calibration of fancharts testing the forecast accuracy horizon by horizon, not considering any time-dependency among them.
+This paper describes fancharts as density path forecasts, discusses the impact of time-dependence in evaluation and proposes calibration tests to assess whether or not Central Banks publishes reliable forecasts."

 # Summary.
 An optional shortened abstract.
 summary: